dunglas/vulcain/spec/vulcain.md

 The `type` parameter contains a media type as defined in [@!RFC5988].
 If this parameter is provided, the server `SHOULD` preload only relations matched by the provided selector and having this media type.
-When possible (for instance, when doing a HTTP/2 Server Push), the server `SHOULD` also set the `Accept` header to this value.
+When possible (for instance, when doing a HTTP/2 Server Push), the server `SHOULD` also set the `Accept` request header to this value.

 If several parameters are provided for the same selector, the server `SHOULD` preload only relations matching the selector and constraints hinted by the parameters.